 Graham and I discuss Logic pedagogy, Deviant (Non-Classical) Logic, Paraconsistent and Dialethic Logics and Metafiction

-Forthcoming: Freedom and the Self: The Philosophy of David Foster Wallace, Columbia University Press, co-editor with Steven M. Cahn, anticipated publication 2014.
+Forthcoming: Freedom and the Self: The Philosophy of David Foster Wallace, Columbia University Press, co-editor with Steven M. Cahn, April 2014.

 Article Contribution: "System J and the Paradoxes of Time Travel"